 - Avocado.
 At the top of my list is the awesome avocado, a royally healing fruit if there ever was one.
 Eat it by itself or make it the base of a delicious guacamole or in combination with a cooked egg.
 Avocados, loaded with healthy monounsaturated fat, fiber, essential nutrients and antioxidants like glutathione and vitamin E, add quality to the diet, improve nutrient intake, and are associated with a reduced risk of pre-diabetes.
 Try this guacamole with “chips” recipe!

 - Nuts.
 I prefer raw and unsalted.
-Throw raisins in the mix if you want added sweetness.
+Throw organic raisins or dried organic cherries in the mix if you want added sweetness.
 Nuts are my go-to food when I am on the run, and have no time to sit down and eat a regular meal.
 My favorites are almonds, walnuts, and macadamias.
 Nuts have a cardioprotective benefit.
 Walnuts, the most studied of nuts, contain high amounts of omega-3 fatty acids and almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart-healthy.
 Researchers have found that for persons at high cardiovascular risk, a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduces the incidence of major cardiovascular events.